arnesanches/llama-pdf-to-excel/README.md

 # Llama PDF to Excel

-This project uses Llama Parse, an AI-powered document analysis tool, to extract tables from PDF files and convert them into Excel (.xlsx) format with proper formatting.
-The process is divided into two main stages, each executed by a Python script.
+This Python script uses Llama Parse, a powerful AI-driven document analysis tool, to extract tables from PDF files and convert them into Excel spreadsheets.
+Llama Parse employs advanced natural language processing and computer vision techniques to identify and extract complex tables, even from PDFs with varied layouts.
+This automation eliminates the need for manual copy-pasting, saving time and reducing errors.

 ## Project Structure